MohammadYaserAzrak/CalculateStatistics/README.md

 # Calculate Statistics
-Two applications that will calculate the min, max, and average of a collection of data using multiple processes (statFork.cpp) and multiple threads (statThread.cpp).
+Two applications, each calculates the min, max, and average of a collection of data.
+One using multiple processes (statFork.cpp), and the other using multiple threads (statThread.cpp).

 ## Prerequisites
 - Qt 6 library